 and moaning as he perishes in the flames is removed, with the focus shifted to the tension of Langdon hiding from the assassin in the church.

 Cut Scene: Needled

-injecting himself again a couple of inches higher.
+needle and injecting himself again a couple of inches higher.
 For the cut UK version, the scene is shortened and alternate footage is used.
-Now played out in a less-detailed medium shot, the assassin is only seen to withdraw the needle and his injuries are much
+Now played out in a less-detailed medium shot, the assassin is only seen to withdraw the needle and his

 US close up